Skip to Content

 Local Resources & Support for Brain Injury Victims in Atlanta

 Atlanta provides a range of resources for people with traumatic brain injuries.
 Hospitals like Grady Memorial Hospital and Emory University Hospital offer specialized programs for diagnosis and treatment.
-Groups such as the Brain Injury Association of Georgia supply information, connection to resources, support groups, and advocacy.
+Groups such as the Brain Injury Association of Georgia supply information, connections to resources, support groups, and advocacy.

 The Shepherd Center in Atlanta features nationally recognized rehabilitation services, making specialized care accessible to many families in the area.
 Community-focused organizations in Fulton and DeKalb counties organize events and workshops that help injured individuals and their families adapt to new challenges, offering connection and education throughout the year.